TheBoxyBear/charttools/README.md

 ChartTools is a C# library using .NET Standard 2.1 with the purpose of modeling song files for the video game Clone Hero.
 It currently supports reading of chart and ini files, with MIDI support currently in consideration.

 ## Installation
 To add ChartTools to your solution, select right-click on Dependeicnes of your project from the solution explorer and select "Add Project References...".
-Click on "Browse" and select ChartTools.dll from the repository
+Click on "Browse" and select ChartTools.dll from the repository.

 ## Getting started
 Every element of a chart is stored in an instance of the Song class.
 It can be initialized by reading a file.
 The file format is detected automatically using the extension: